One thing that confuses many people is – “what does Pulse mean on a blender?”

 This way you retain the texture of your food without over blending them into a smooth puree – this will help keep all the nutrients intact.

-Adding a pulse button on your blender can be an affordable way to make chopping and cutting ingredients a simple process.
+Adding a pulse button on blender can be an affordable way to make chopping and cutting ingredients a simple process.
 You don’t have to worry about over-cutting because you can easily adjust the speed with just one tap of the button.

 The pulse setting gives you the ability to switch from a constant stream of pureeing into a pulsed mode, which is useful for mixing and grinding ingredients without having to stop your device.

-When To Use The Pulse Button?
+When To Use The Pulse Button On A Blender?

 1. For example, if you’re making salsa and you don’t want it to turn out too soupy or runny, then the pulse button on the blender can help.
 You would put all your ingredients in and pulsate them for just a few seconds until they reach the right consistency.